taisei-project/taisei/README.rst

 - ``EXT_instanced_arrays`` or ``ANGLE_instanced_arrays`` or
   ``NV_instanced_arrays``

-You'll likely need ANGLE support for OpenGL ES.
-You'll need to check out the `ANGLE <https://github.com/google/angle>`__ and build it first.
+You'll need ANGLE for OpenGL ES on Windows and macOS.
+You'll need to check out `ANGLE <https://github.com/google/angle>`__ and build it first.
 Refer to their documentation on how to do that.